SW9-10-AAU/CellString_OGC_extension/README.md

 # CellString PostgreSQL Extension
-The `cellstring` extension provides a custom domain and associated functions and operators to efficiently represent and manipulate multi-sets of cells as arrays of `bigint`.
-This extension is particularly useful for applications involving spatial data, genomic sequences, or any domain where multi-sets of cells need to be modeled and operated upon.
+The `cellstring` extension provides a custom domain and associated functions and operators to efficiently represent and manipulate arrays of cells of `bigint`.
+This extension is particularly useful for applications involving spatial data or any domain where multi-sets of cells need to be modeled and operated upon.

 ## Goal for CellString
 An alternative to LineString for representing AIS data.
-The CellString extension is designed to efficiently handle multi-sets of cells, allowing for operations such as intersection, union, and difference, which are common in spatial and genomic data analysis.
+The CellString extension is designed to efficiently handle arrays of cells, allowing for operations such as intersection, union, and difference, which are common in spatial analysis.

 ## Features
 ### Custom Domain
 `cellstring` is a user-defined domain over `bigint[]` that enforces non-null elements and provides a semantic abstraction for multi-sets of cells.

 ## Functions
-The CellString extension provides the following OGC functions:
+The `cellstring` extension provides the following OGC functions:

 | Function                                                   	| Description                                                            	   | Implemented? 	|
 |------------------------------------------------------------	|----------------------------------------------------------------------------|--------------	|